PalouseDH/symposium/2019/day-3.md

 ## Objectives

 - explore scholarly publishing platforms
+- photogrammetry and 3D Scanning Intro and Field Trip
-- learn about embedding on the web
+- thinking about software as artifact

 ## Outline: